ridzuan5757/k8s/docs/1_concepts/extension/custom_resource.md

 - We need to handle multiple versions of the API.
 For example, when developing an extension to share with the world.

+### Advanced features and flexibility

+Aggregated APIs offer more advanced API features and customization of other features; for example, the storage layer.

+#### Feature

+##### Validation and Defaulting

+Help users prevent errors and allow us to evolve the API independently to our clients.
+These features are most useful when there are many clients who cannot all update at the same time.
+- **CRDs** Most validation can be specified in the CRD using OpenAPI v3,0 validation.
+CRDValidationRatcheting feature gate allows failing validations specified using OpenAPI also can be ignored if the failing part of the resource was unchanged.
+Any other validations supported by adding of a Validating Webhook.
+- **Aggregation API** Arbitrary validation checks.